architector1324/project-demiurg/README.md

 }
 ```

-#### Deep Multi-Level Materialization: Woman in New York
+### **Semantic Navigation in Action: Unfolding the Woman in New York**

-This example showcases the **true power of Semantic Revelation (Deepening)** - not merely detailing entities, but **recursively building logical hierarchies** in response to a query, and brilliantly embodying the **"Reality as Observation"** principle where world details manifest upon user focus.
+This example showcases the **true power of Semantic Navigation (Unfolding)** - not merely detailing entities, but **recursively revealing logical hierarchies** in response to a query, and brilliantly embodying the **"Reality as Observation"** principle where world details manifest upon user focus.

 **Initial World State (abbreviated, `world.json`):**
 ```json